When Heartburn Medications Can Be Dangerous

 Eating an anti-inflammatory diet is critical for improving your stomach acid levels and reducing heartburn.
 Remove all inflammatory foods, including refined sugar, refined all, artificial ingredients, deep-fried food, conventional dairy, conventional animal products, junk food, and processed food.

-Eat plenty of anti-inflammatory organic greens, such as kale, spinach, and collard greens, vegetables, such as broccoli, cucumber, and celery, low glycemic index fruits, such as berries, lemon, and lime, herbs and spices, such as ginger, turmeric, mint, rosemary, and basil, healthy fats, such as avocadoes, coconut oil, and organic butter, clean protein, such as organic pasture-raised beef, free-range poultry and eggs, and wild-caught fish, and fermented foods, such as kimchi, sauerkraut, and kefir.
-To learn more about the anti-inflammatory ketogenic diet I recommend, read this article.
+Eat plenty of anti-inflammatory organic greens, such as kale, spinach, and collard greens, vegetables, such as broccoli, cucumber, and celery, low glycemic index fruits, such as berries, lemon, and lime, herbs, and spices, such as ginger, turmeric, mint, rosemary, and basil, healthy fats, such as avocadoes, coconut oil, and organic butter, clean protein, such as organic pasture-raised beef, free-range poultry and eggs, and wild-caught fish, and fermented foods, such as kimchi, sauerkraut, and kefir.
+To learn more about the anti-inflammatory ketogenic diet I recommend, reading this article.

 Reduce Stress & Improve Sleep